 - We value communal dialogue as part of the process, so our community can pool their wisdom, ask questions, push back where needed.
 Wherever possible we will have times during our service for community input.
 If you are just joining us we ask that you spend a few weeks listening to our community and getting to know who we are and where we've been before having your say.
 This is a posture we try and engage in as a community, seeking first to understand others then to be understood

 - Got kids?
 Cool!
-During school terms there's a programme for kids aged 4-8 (and for 3 year olds if we can't keep them out), and there's a whole room for feeding babies or hanging out if your little one is losing the plot and you need some space.
+During school terms there's a programme for primary school aged kids (and for younger kids if we can't keep them out), and there's a whole room for feeding babies or hanging out if your little one is losing the plot and you need some space.
 See here for more,

 - We may talk about money sometimes.
 Sorry about that.
 But there are power bills to pay and communion crackers don't grow on trees, so we try to be transparent with our community (as non-manipulatively as possible) about how we can all take responsibility for what we share in.
 Feel free to shut off during this bit, but refrain from throwing shoes... a stiletto to the eye really hurts!

 Place: 75 Reid Street, Fitzroy North (disability and pram access is available via the entry to our building at 713 Brunswick Street North)